-I’m a composer living in Langley, a suburb of Vancouver.
+I’m a composer living in Vancouver.
 My day gig is a professor of music and technology at Simon Fraser University‘s School for the Contemporary Arts, where I teach some courses.
 I’m also the chair of the graduate program there.

 I spend a lot of time trying to make my computer help me compose by making it more intelligent.
 Specifically I’m involved in the notion of metacreation, which is imbuing computers with creative behaviour.
 I also make robots – designed and built by Ajay Kapur – play my music.
 NSERC and Canada Council felt my work was worthy of a major New Media Grant.
 More info on it here.
 I’ve received some media attention about my work.

 I’ve recently been funded to continue work on musebots, which are virtual musical agents that collectively make music together.
 They have been presented as installations at ICCC, ISEA, Generative Art, NIME, SMC, xCoAx, and TIES.
 We recently put on a show in which humans played with the musebots.
 After a recent musebot code-jam in Byron Bay, Australia, I created an Imaginary Miles ensemble modeled after Miles Davis‘ Filles De Kilimanjaro and In A Silent Way ensemble circa 1969.
 Ollie Bown asked me to point my musebots towards making trap music (I asked “what’s trap music”), and eight weeks later, they have an album on Spotify.